Aristat/golang-example-app/README.md

 1. Daemon - main service
 2. Product service - service that returns Product, an example of gRPC client/server interaction
 3. Health check service - this service is needed to show how convenient to understand on which of the services an error occurred in jaeger
-4. Oauth client - this service is needed to show a simple example of http client and server, for example oauth2 server
-5. Migrate - commands for migration
+4. Migrate - commands for migration
-6. JWT - commands for generate JWT token
+5. JWT - commands for generate JWT token

 # Package list